• Skip to primary navigation

 You can also use culinary-grade powder as a substitute.
 However, the resulting taste and texture will be different from the ceremonial grade.
 Typically, the culinary grade has a more robust flavour than the ceremonial grade.
 It is also less expensive and more widely available.

 If you choose culinary-grade powder for the matcha recipe, here’s what you need to know.
-The culinary-grade powder is usually less vibrant in colour and is usually more coarse.
+Culinary-grade powder is usually less vibrant in colour and more coarse.
 This means it can have a more gritty texture and be slightly bitter.
 This taste may be less appealing to those used to ceremonial-grade’s smooth and mellow taste.

 Therefore, our Japanese Green tea recipe uses ceremonial-grade powder.